bmlt-enabled/bmlt-workflow/README.md

 - Admin - Email template for mail to the submitter, and for an email to the fso for starter kit requests.
 Fields can be inserted from the form submission
 - Admin - Shortcode configuration of the meeting form
 - Admin - Configurable BMLT service areas for use within the workflow submission page, including access control
-- Admin - Optional Nation and SubProvince fields depending on your BMLT usage
+- Admin - Optional FSO, Nation and SubProvince fields depending on your BMLT usage
 - Trusted Servants - Full featured approve/reject workflow and automatic insertion of changes into BMLT
 - Trusted Servants - Notification will be sent to the wordpress email of trusted servants for any new submissions they are permitted to manage
 ## Installation